riri-rari/BLRM-BR_BOIN-BF/BOIN+BF/README.md

 Regardless of the patient's number, the time for the DLT is computed (time\_DLT), the DLT is computed and the limit_time is computed (this represents the point in time when the patient is stopped to be followed-up).

 The computed information are returned as a list.
-A summary of the time values is in Appendix 2
+A summary of the time values is in Appendix 2.

+Note that in the BOINBF_AT.R this function takes in input also the cohortsize that has a default value of 3.

 #### decision()